I Still remember , a few

 |

-Word from the founder… We are a decade old!
-The 7 January 1988 was the birth
+![]() Word from the founder… We are a decade old!
+The 7 January

-memorable date.
-It was also the day when Hanne
+For the Cordon Noirian, it was memorable date.
+It was also the day when

-Abele joined her husband, Dieter, Vice Chairman, Cordon
+Hanne Abele joined her husband, Dieter, Vice Chairman, Cordon Noir.
+This year will

-anniversary extravaganza in Beijing from 14 to 17 August
+be our great anniversary extravaganza in Beijing from 14 to 17 August

 1998.
-So firm-up your bookings now with Thomas
+So firm-up

-Kassemak in Germany who has drawn up special packages
+your bookings now with Thomas Kassemak in Germany who has drawn up

-inclusive of transportation and optional sightseeing
+special packages inclusive of transportation and optional sightseeing

 tours of China.
-Alternatively, you can booked
+Alternatively,

-through me.
-Economic and currency turmoil, it
+you can booked through me.
+Economic and

-business circle.
-However, it is going tougher.
+it is going tougher.

 Things are changing rapidly where companies or